Engelmann & J. M. Bigelow. 1856. Proceedings of the American Academy of Arts and Sciences 3: 305.

 The red-brown clone is found apparently only in grasslands south of the Davis Mountains in Texas (Jeff Davis, Brewster, and Presidio Counties), and perhaps into Chihuahua.
 It too favors sandy soils in grassland.

 I’ve personally never seen seeds on that clone either.
 Apparently the Great Plains clone is tetraploid (2n = 44), whereas the Trans-Pecos clone is diploid (2n = 22).
 I’ve never tried to get the two together to see if they will make seeds if cross-pollinated.
-A good place to see the Trans-Pecos clone (if my memory is correct) is the Fort Davis cemetery.”
+A good place to see the Trans-Pecos clone (if our memory is correct) is the Fort Davis cemetery.”